 A digital thread is a communication framework that traditionally connects isolated elements in manufacturing processes.
 In this way, digital threads provide a holistic view of the manufacturing process.
 In addition to the corresponding technology, the establishment of a digital thread also requires business processes that integrate data-driven decision management into the culture of a production plant.

 <<< End >>>

-Companies which invest in integration, however, can expect to secure significant benefits:
+Companies that invest in integration, however, can expect to secure significant benefits:

 Digital Continuity: Integrated digital data makes enforcing data consistency easy.
 This, in turn, makes data easier to share between systems and easier and enables next-gen methods like the digital twin.
 Engineering organizations can move faster and cheaper than ever possible before.

-Decision support: Digitized data is, of course, “machine actionable”, meaning companies can feed it into all kind of algorithms.
+Decision support: Digitized data is, of course, “machine-actionable”, meaning companies can feed it into all kinds of algorithms.
 Leading engineering departments are already benefitting from this by feeding their digitized data into decision support systems, generative AI solutions, or even production-planning software, to automate key management steps.

 Real-time Insights: Big data analysis has made it easy to extract insights from large volumes of data.
 It is useful if organizations can standardize their data and keep it in a single location.
 Engineering organizations can access impactful, real-time insights that can have a huge impact on the bottom line.